 Manuskript (free and open-source) is a tool for writers who like to organize and plan everything before they start.
 It includes an outliner, distraction-free mode, and novel assistant that helps you create complex characters and plots.
 You can get an overview of your work through a story view at the bottom of the screen or on index cards.

 Typora (free while in beta) is a Markdown-based writing app that automatically hides the formatting syntax when you’re not editing that section of the document.
 It offers an outliner and distraction-free mode and supports tables, mathematical notation, and diagrams.
 It’s stable, attractive, and custom themes are available.

 If you’re looking for the next best thing to Ulysses on Windows, try Inspire Writer.
 It has the same look-and-feel, uses Markdown, offers light and dark mode, and can sync your document library to all your PCs.
 I’m reluctant to vouch for it too confidently because I haven’t used it on a long-term basis, but user reviews on Trustpilot are positive.

-Alternatively, try our Best Choice for Long-Form Writing: Scrivener.
-While that review is for Mac apps, Scrivener is available for Windows, and that version should reach feature-parity with the Mac app in the near future.
+Alternatively, try Scrivener.
+It is available for Windows, and that version should reach feature-parity with the Mac app in the near future.
 It is more functional than Ulysses, and that brings along a steeper learning curve.
 But it’s popular, and a favorite of many well-known authors.

 But before jumping on one of those two programs, read through the descriptions of the alternatives.
 Download the trial version of a few programs that interest you and evaluate them for yourself.
 Writing is a very individual pursuit, and you’re the only one who can discover the best application for your working style.